 Providing free legal information and representation to the low income community since 1969.

-Please note that this area of law is changing rapidly.
+*Please note that this area of law changes rapidly.
 Refer to the citizenship and immigration website for recent changes to the law.

 Please note that Student Legal Services cannot provide legal advice or representation for immigration law matters.
 If you require assistance or representation for an immigration matter, please contact the Lawyer Referral Service at 1-800-661-1095.

 Every year hundreds of thousands of people from around the globe become Temporary or Permanent Residents or Citizens of Canada (see official statistics at the Citizenship and Immigration Canada website).

 - must respect Canadian laws

 - will need a valid passport, or other travel documents

 - will need a Temporary Resident Visa if he or she is from a certain country (a list is available from CIC)